hwh98/cosc-520-2022-TSP/README.md

-### **Intro**
+### **Introduction**

-This repo is for the final project of COSP 520 2022 Winter Term 1.
-We are doing something about the Traveling Salesman Problem.
+The travelling salesman problem is a canonical computational problem and gained intense research interest over the decades.
+We will state the travelling salesman problem along with some terminologies here, along with some preliminary analysis of the algorithm
 ---
 ## **The Dynamic Programming Algorithm for TSP**